Lt. Raymond E. Haney with U.S. Navy (1960s)

 A social justice advocate and community volunteer for The Girl Scouts, the Catholic Legislative Affairs Committee, the Olney Manor Friends of the Dog Park, her professional experience includes work in theatre, radio, video, and journalism.
 She has also worked as a secretary, editor, and administrative assistant in banking, HR, non-profit, and educational organizations.

-Her charitable contributions and interests include: The Wounded Warrior Project, The Good Will, Vietnam Veterans of America, The Salvation Army, The Humane Society, The American Red Cross, The Purple Heart, The Southern Poverty Law Center, Disaster Relief through the 700 Club and Catholic Charities, WETA, NPR, and The Chesapeake Bay Conservation Foundation.
+Her charitable contributions and interests include: The Wounded Warrior Project, The Good Will, Vietnam Veterans of America, The Salvation Army, The Humane Society, Children’s Hospital, Shriners Hospital for Children, The American Red Cross, The Purple Heart, The Southern Poverty Law Center, Disaster Relief through the 700 Club and Catholic Charities, WETA, NPR, and The Chesapeake Bay Conservation Foundation.
 She is particularly interested in promoting scholarships and charitable contributions for direct aid to Native Americans and U.S. Military Veterans.

 In his introduction to Jean-Paul Sartre’s Collection of essays, What is Literature?
 And Other Essays, Steven Unger writes that Sartre once rebuked his contemporary, Gabriel Marcel, for calling him an existentialist: “Sartre replies that his is a philosophy of existence and that he doesn’t even know what Existentialism is!
 (Unger 7).